 As a general rule, we require a minimum of two A-levels (or equivalent) for entry onto a Bachelor’s degree.
 All courses also require applicants to have at least a grade C/4 in GCSE English and Mathematics.
 We also accept English and Maths qualifications equivalent to GCSE, such as Level 2 Functional Skills.

-We accept a wide range of qualifications, including the Access to HE Diploma, BTEC Qualifications, Cambridge Technical Qualifications, the International Baccalaureate, NVQs and Apprenticeships.
+We accept a wide range of qualifications, including the Access to HE Diploma, BTEC Qualifications, T-levels, Cambridge Technical Qualifications, the International Baccalaureate, NVQs and Apprenticeships.
 This list is not exhaustive and we always advise making an application so that we can assess your qualifications fully, even if it's not listed.

 Whilst academic qualifications are important, they are only part of what we consider when assessing your application.
 As part of our admissions process, we also consider: